-(F)[p58] We concentrated on Makhasane xxi.
-We stood there at the liguma watching Makhasane who praised the child of Khala xxii.
+(F) [p58] We concentrated on Makhasane who praised the child of Khala wii.
+We stood there at the liguma watching Makhasane who praised the child of Khala wii.

-Then these belwandlec arrived, they were coming back from fetching water from the sea.
+Then these belwandles arrived, they were coming back from fetching water from the sea.
 Awu, bhundvud.
 We adopted their practice until today.
-When they arrived it was prepared, it was funiswaed the tindvuna Sandlane and others to ---- as we normally have to hide when they come.
+When they arrived it was prepared, it was funiswaed the tindvuna Sandlane and others to -- as we normally have to hide when they come.
 After they had gotten into the cattle byre when they put it down, we then start.
-The beginning of mashimphilof, Hlubi, it is the one for praisings the child of Khala [re: is this Tsandile]. \\ [p59] And the kucumah of you there at Ndlovini it is that of Makhasane Manyatsi The one who went ahead, carrying the load of Tsandzile.
-But then I do not know them, Nkhosi, these Mgedlaxw and others.
+The beginning of mashimphilof, Hlubi, it is the one for praisings the child of Khala [re: is this Tsandile]. \\ [p.59] And the kucumah of you there at Ndlovini it is that of Makhasane Manyatsi The one who went ahead, carrying the load of Tsandzile.
+But then I do not know them, Nkhosi, these Mgedla and others.